maciejs20/icd-liberty-docker/README.md

    Note 1: This script works on Windows Subsystem on Linux.<br>
    Note 2: md5sum is required.
 For Mac, install it manually - https://raamdev.com/2008/howto-install-md5sum-sha1sum-on-mac-os-x/
 7. Edit docker-compose.yml to enable optional servers e.g. maximo-api, maximo-report and etc.

+8. Test Your build with
+    ```bash
+    docker-compose up --abort-on-container-exit

-6. Run containers by using the Docker Compose file to create and deploy instances:
+9. Run containers by using the Docker Compose file to create and deploy instances:
     ```bash
     docker-compose up -d
     ```